The Emerging Practitioner Award for Research - Professor Sir Donald Beaven Memorial Award recognises research excellence.

 - The nominee is a current registered NZSTA member.

-- The nominee has completed a substantial research project in New Zealand relevant to speech-language therapy within three years of graduating as a speech-language therapist.
+- The nominee completed a substantial research project relevant to speech-language therapy in New Zealand within three years of graduating as a speech-language therapist.

 - The senior supervisor of the post-graduate research project endorses the nomination.